Cook Like Czechs

 Cheese Spread – Czech Hermelínová pomazánka

-The basis of the cheese spread to which this recipe is dedicated is Hermelín, a famous soft-ripened cheese of Czech production.
+The basis of this cheese spread recipe is Hermelín, a famous soft-ripened cheese from the Czech Republic.

 Servings: 4